Ryan Harris (cricketer): Playing career

 In March 2010, Harris was called up to the Australian squad for the first time, for the Test series in New Zealand.
 He made his Test debut in the first game, taking 2/42 and 4/77.
 In the 2nd Test, Harris took 3/50 and 0/38.
 A knee injury later ruled him out of the Tests against Pakistan in England and the subsequent tour to India, but he was recalled to the Test squad for the 2nd Test against England at Adelaide in December 2010.
 At Adelaide, Harris had the best figures for the Australian bowlers, taking 2/84 in a match that England won by an innings and 71 runs, however in the 3rd Test at Perth, Harris took 3/59 in the first innings and then 6/47 in the second, as Australia levelled the series.

-During 2011, Harris was a member of the Australian side that toured Sri Lanka and South Africa.
+During 2011, Harris was a member of the Australian team that toured Sri Lanka and South Africa.
 He took 11 wickets in the two-Test series against Sri Lanka before suffering a hip injury against South Africa in Cape Town.
-He returned to the Australian side for the third and fourth Tests of the home series against India, taking match figures of 2/67 and 4/112 respectively as Australia won the series 4–0.
+He returned to the Australian team for the third and fourth Tests of the home series against India, taking match figures of 2/67 and 4/112 respectively as Australia won the series 4–0.

-During the 2013 Ashes series Harris was overlooked for the first test against England at Trent Bridge but returned to the side for the second at Lord's, picking up 5 wickets in the first innings to go on the Lord's honours boards and 2 in the second innings.
+During the 2013 Ashes series Harris was overlooked for the first test against England at Trent Bridge but returned to the team for the second at Lord's, picking up 5 wickets in the first innings to go on the Lord's honours boards and 2 in the second innings.
 Following this he finished the fourth Test in Durham with 2 wickets in the first innings and 7 in the second innings.
 During the 3rd test match against South Africa, he took his 100th test wicket when he trapped Alviro Petersen leg before wicket.
 This made him one of only four test bowlers, who made their test debut after the age of 30, to take 100 test wickets.
 The other three are Clarrie Grimmett, Dilip Doshi and Saeed Ajmal.
 He is the only fast bowler to do so.

 In March 2014 it was announced that Harris would be out for about six months following knee surgery.
 He announced his retirement from cricket in July 2015, three days before the start of the Ashes.